ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

     '''

-The following fields can be used and are all required unless specified otherwise
+The following fields can be used and are all required unless specified otherwise:

 * ``module:``
   The name of the module.
 This must be the same as the filename, without the ``.py`` extension.
 * ``short_description:``

   * A short description which is displayed on the :doc:`../list_of_all_modules` page and ``ansible-doc -l``.
-  * As the short description is displayed by ``ansible-doc -l`` without the category grouping it needs enough detail to explain it's purpose without the context of the directory structure in which it lives.i
+  * As the short description is displayed by ``ansible-doc -l`` without the category grouping it needs enough detail to explain its purpose without the context of the directory structure in which it lives.
   * Unlike ``description:`` this field should not have a trailing full stop.
 * ``description:``
   * A detailed description (generally two or more sentences).